 Students engage in the exploration of leadership as a process, rather than a position, that promotes the values of social justice, self-knowledge, personal empowerment, collaboration, citizenship, and service.
 Students in the community are encouraged to build their leadership skills, discover their passions, and apply their self knowledge to their pursuit to better their community and the world around them.

 In 2014-2015, the Leadership for Social Change Learning Community will be home to 100 first-year students.
 The first-year students will live together in one of our five first-year residence halls.

 Students in the Leadership for Social Change participate in countless activites and programs that develop their understanding of leadership and they own personal leadership skills.
 They enjoy leadership conferences and programs on campus, give back to the community through the New Student Day of Service, and educate themselves through workshops on values, servant leadership, personal leadership style, and identity and leadership.
 They also have a lot of fun through community outings (ice skating was a recent favorite), excursions around Chicago, and regular community brunches on the weekends.

-In the Fall 2013 Semester, first-year students in the Leadership for Social Change LC will all take UNIV 101: First Year Seminar together.
-They will also choose one of the following classes:
+In fall 2014students in the Leadership for Social Change Learning Community will take UNIV 101 together, and each student will choose one of the following three courses:

 SOCL 101 Society in a Global Age OR

 PSYC 100 Psychological Perspectives on the Experience of Globalization

 SOCL 101 provides students with basic empirical and theoretical tools for analyzing the social world, as well as an introduction to the issues of globalization.
 Since understanding the social world is fundamental to the ability to change it, students will become better prepared to be leaders both now and in the future.
 The “out of class” experiences will include opportunities for students to develop leadership skills.
 Core Social and Cultural Knowledge Tier I.